IEZAL/camus/README.rst

 |Build Status| |docs| |PyPI| |Docker Hub| |License|

+#Video Meet for IEZAL is hosted on heroku server "https://iezalvideomeet.herokuapp.com/"

 Camus is a group video chat app that uses `WebRTC`_ for direct peer-to-peer communication.
 Users can create and join rooms, stream audio and video with a microphone and webcam, share their screen, and send text messages.